Dr Laura Eastlake

 • Substance Histories - particularly sugar

-• Gothic and Sensation Fiction
+• Victorian Gothic and Sensation Fiction

 My research focuses on receptions and legacies.
 I am interested in how the Victorians looked to certain pasts (particularly the classical world) to articulate their present, and how legacies of the nineteenth century continue to shape our culture, society and health today.

 My book, Ancient Rome and Victorian Masculinity (Oxford University Press, 2019) uncovered how Victorian writers and artists looked to the ancient Roman world to construct models of masculinity.
-My most recent article explores how volcanos—particularly the excavations at Pompeii—have shaped the history of vampire fiction.
+My most recent article explores how volcanos—particularly the excavations at Pompeii—have shaped the history of Gothic fiction.

 • Dr Jekyll's Study: Science and Medicine in the Nineteenth Century.